Sawndip/aureservoir/python/examples/README.txt

 The main python examples are located in this directory.
-As the aureservoir python syntax is the same as in C++ you can uses this examples analogous in C++.
+As the aureservoir python syntax is the same as in C++ one can use these examples analogous in C++.

 Following files are included ATM: